bell-bot/MLP_Group_Project/recording_examples/README.md

 - original_transcript: Transcription of the original recording
 - example_transcript: Transcription of the recorded example
 - path_to_original: Absolute path on the DICE machine to the file
-- path_to_example: Relative path to each example, assuming root is the top of the github repository
+- path_to_example: Absolute path to each example, assuming root is the top of the github repository
   - i.e) For instance, ./recording_examples/[example_category]/[unique_folder_id]/[audio_file]

 The example recordings were made in .m4a format, while the original recordings were made in .mp4 format (including video).